Bachelor of Information Technology

 INFO-TEC 321Introduction to Computing Resources Administration3

-CS/IT Electives (Upper Level)9
+CS/IT Electives (Upper Division)9

 Courses regularly offered include: